makerdao/auction-keeper/README.md

 ### Limitations

+* MKR balances are not checked prior to submitting `flap` bids.
+* If an auction started before the keeper was started, this keeper will not participate in it until the next block is mined.
 * This keeper does not explicitly handle global settlement.
 If global settlement occurs while a winning bid is outstanding, the keeper will not request a `yank` to refund the bid.
 Workaround is to call `yank` directly using `seth`.
+* Approvals are always submitted upon keeper startup, incurring a trivial gas fee.

 ## Installation